bitrinjani/awaitable-event-emitter/README.md

 # Why do you need this library?

-In the native EventEmitter, it is not easy to know when `emit` has finished executing the registered listeners because `emit` returns immediately without waiting for promises.
+In the native EventEmitter, it is not easy to know when `emit` has finished executing async listeners because `emit` returns immediately without waiting for promises.
 In this enhanced version, you can await `emitParallel`/`emitSerial` that returns Promise.

 ```typescript
 class Awaitable extends AwaitableEventEmitter {